Back to All Events

 This workshop is intended for therapists and other mental health professionals who are interested in learning the basics of somatics, a framework for somatic interventions, and specific practices they might use with clients.

-You’ll walk away with a step-by-step sequence for working somatically with triggers (reference handout will be sent digitally to participants), basic somatic vocabulary, and a framework for describing short-term and long-term change through somatic practices.
+You’ll walk away with a step-by-step sequence for working somatically with triggers (reference handout will be sent digitally to participants), basic somatic vocabulary, and a framework for describing short-term and long-term change through somatic intervention..

 This workshop is also open to somatic practitioners, teachers, facilitators, trainers, dancers, organizational leaders, public speakers, and others who might apply this in clinical or educational settings.